pfalcon/python-compiler.old/README.md

 The projects includes a builtin test corpus of various syntactic constructs to verify codegeneration against reference output produced by CPython3.5.
-Currently, the project does not include peephole optimizer as included as a postprocessing pass in CPython.
+Currently, the project does not include peephole optimizer, run as a postprocessing pass in CPython.
 This means that testing should happen against modified CPython3.5 build with the peephole optimizer disabled.